Notting Hill is one of London’s most eclectic areas – a meeting of chi chi cafes, high-end boutiques and cool spots – not to mention that carnival.

 A big reason for London’s truly horrific traffic is that our roads just weren’t made for cars.
 Back in the day, it was horse-drawn coaches that ruled the streets.

-As a result, London is full of “mews”, or little lanes that once housed the horses and drivers who responsible for carting aristocrats from mansion to mansion.
+As a result, London is full of “mews”, or little lanes that once housed the horses and drivers who were responsible for carting aristocrats from mansion to mansion.

 Of course, because: